 We created the financial aid budget with the idea that the primary responsibility for paying law school costs rests with the student.
 The amount of aid you are eligible to receive depends on your family’s financial circumstances and resources.

-More about Your EFC
+More about Your SAI

 - Student Contribution: an estimate of what you might be able to contribute toward your law degree costs for the year based on your income and a percentage of your savings and other assets.